mbest1813/documentation/v2/clickstream/sources/meteorjs.md

 2. Create a new file called `settings.json` at the root directory of your Meteor application and paste the above snippet into that file.
 If you already have a file under this name, simply add the snippet to it.

-3. In your Astronomer UI, find your `Source ID` and copy it to your clipboard.
+3. In your MetaRouter UI, find your `Source ID` and copy it to your clipboard.
 Paste this value into the `appID` field in the snippet from step 1.

 4. Restart your Meteor Application